Built from first principles.

 First principles, not a catalog.

-When you understand the principle, the technique becomes an application of something you already know — not a new memorization.
+When you understand the principle, the technique becomes an application of something you already know, not a new memorization.
 You learn faster.
 You retain it under pressure.
 You adapt when the situation doesn't match the scenario you practiced.
-That adaptability is exactly what a technique catalog cannot give you, and exactly what the real moments require.
+That adaptability is exactly what techniques alone cannot give you, and exactly what real scenarios require.

 The framework in full.